 Component Description (1) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
-(2) 40 Mute light Amber: Computer sound is off. - Off: Computer sound is on.
+(2) Mute light Amber: Computer sound is off.Off: Computer sound is on.
+(3) (( 1 3) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
+NOTE: On some models, the wireless light is amber when all wireless devices are off.